UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Battlebit Remastered (Something in the 32Bit DXVK libs is causing issues with the EAC launcher, But the EAC launcher works fine on all other titles.
 Workaround soonish)

-Any title that requires kernel boot parameter: clearcpuid=304
+Any program that requires kernel boot parameter: clearcpuid=304

 # Important Notice:
 For now packages are only built with -O3.